Cidaas/terraform-provider-cidaas/README.md

 - `client_display_name` (String) The display name of the client.
 - `client_id` (String) The client_id is the unqique identifier of the app.
 It's an optional attribute.
 If not provided, cidaas will gererate one for you and the state will be updated with the same
 - `client_secret` (String, Sensitive) The client_id is the unqique identifier of the app.
 It's an optional attribute.
 If not provided, cidaas will gererate one for you and the state will be updated with the same
-- `client_type` (String) The type of the client.
-The allowed values are SINGLE_PAGE, REGULAR_WEB, NON_INTERACTIVEIOS, ANDROID, WINDOWS_MOBILE, DESKTOP, MOBILE, DEVICE and THIRD_PARTY
 - `client_uri` (String)
-- `common_configs` (Attributes) The `common_configs` attribute is used for sharing the same configuration across multiple cidaas_app resources.
-It is a map of some attributes from the main configuration.
-Please check the list of the attributes that it supports in the common_confis section. if an attribute is available both common_config and main config then attribute from the main config will be considered to create an app (see [below for nested schema](#nestedatt--common_configs))
 - `communication_medium_verification` (String)
-- `company_address` (String) The company address.
-- `company_name` (String) The name of the company that the client belongs to.
-- `company_website` (String) The URL of the company website.
 - `consent_page_group` (String)
 - `consent_refs` (Set of String)
 - `contacts` (Set of String) The contacts of the client.